KevinCarr42/Adding-Machines/README.md

 ### Scatterplots of Training Set vs Model Predictions

+In these plots, the predictions (y-axis) are compared to the correct value (x-axis) in order to visualise errors and predictions.
 Training datasets are shown in grey, and model predictions are shown in blue.

 *Figure 1.
 Scatterplot of Model Predictions vs Accuracy - 100 Samples of Training Data*
 ![alt text](https://github.com/KevinCarr42/Teaching-A-Machine-To-Add/blob/main/predictions_100_samples.png)